csc-training/high-level-gpu-programming/docs/10-sycl-other-features.md

 # Set Dependencies

+  - **buffers and accessors**: automatic dependencies based on data and order of submission
   - **in-order** queues: implicit dependence depending on the order of submission
-  - **buffers and accessors**: automatic dependencies based on data and order of submission
   - **event based**: manual dependencies, most control

-# Order of Execution in Queues

- - two flavors of queues:
-    - **out-of-order**
-        - default behaivour
-        - a task/kernel can start execution at any time
-        - dependencies and order need to be set in other ways
-    - **in-order**:
-        - `queue q{property::queue::in_order()};`
-        - creates a linear task graph
-        - a task/kernel  will start execution only when the preceeding is completed
-        - no conncurrent execution

 # Dependencies via Buffer and Accessors API